How FQHCs leverage innovative tech to improve systems & processes

 While many FQHCs have been a staple of their community for decades and have adopted their systems and processes to better serve their patients, some have still not made the technological shift to be more efficient and effective with their care delivery.

 Without the proper technological systems, FQHCs are also unable to track their patients’ care journey – and many staff members spend large periods of time locating patients and their records, as the reporting is not accurately captured in an organized, digital format.
-This is a waste of time for staff and it prevents the FQHC from participating in care-based payment models, which require accurate data sharing.
+This is a waste of time for staff and it prevents the FQHC from participating in value-based care payment models, which require accurate data sharing.

 The benefits of innovative technology far outweigh the cons.
 For FQHCs, technology can be used to: